 Conference ECSA 58 - EMECS 13 Estuaries and coastal seas in the Anthropocene

-ECSA’s next major symposium, ECSA 58 - EMECS 13: Estuaries and coastal seas in the Anthropocene – Structure, functions, services and management, which will take place from the 6-10 September 2021 in Hull, UK.
+ECSA’s next major symposium, ECSA 58 - EMECS 13: Estuaries and coastal seas in the Anthropocene – Structure, functions, services and management conference will be held online from 6-10 September 2021 and will be available afterwards on-demand.

 The structure and functioning of our estuaries and seas are shifting within what is now termed the Anthropocene due to diverse drivers and pressures from local to global scales.
 The resulting threats to the natural and human features of these systems are often all too apparent, yet such changes can also present new opportunities.

 The challenge is to harness these opportunities through new ways of thinking, scientific developments, innovative technology and more effective integration of science and management.